kikivanderheijden/DNN_ESANN_dev/readme.txt

 Model 5							: 	Added Dropout = 0.2 to every layer of the model; batch size = 64

-Model 6							: 	Replaced merging-subtract with merging-concatenate
+Model 6							: 	Replaced merging-subtract with merging-concatenate, added early stopping
+									--> note that you set the 'Restore best weights' to False, maybe it's better to set that to True?
+Check model history callback to see if you can retrieve the weights of the best model.